auerswal/bnas2018/hw1-the_lab/README.md

 The router configuration needed to connect via Ansible is generated via GNU `m4` from a template (`template.m4`) and a per-router definition file (`<ROUTER_NAME>.m4`) to specify both the router's name and IP address.
-Generation of the configuration files is contrlled using GNU `make`.
+Generation of the configuration files is controlled using GNU `make`.
 To deploy the configuration to the routers I have written an `expect` script that connects to the router via the virtual console server provided by `dynamips`, reads the generated configuration file, applies it line by